 - Influence of Reflow Profiling and Pb-free Solder Paste in Minimizing QFN Voiding

 - Stencil Printing and Reflow in Pb-free Assembly

 - Challenges of Implementing a Halogen-free PCB Assembly Process

 He also authors a blog, which can be found at http://blogs.indium.com/blog/tim-jensen.

-Tim has a bachelor’s degree in chemical engineering from Clarkson University and is currently pursuing his MBA at Syracuse University.
-He lives in New Hartford, N.Y.
+Tim has a bachelor’s degree in chemical engineering from Clarkson University and a master’s from Syracuse University.
+He lives in Utica, N.Y.